ihmeuw/person_linkage_case_study/README.md

 ```

 You will now need access to Slurm from inside the Singularity image for Spark.
-An example of how to do this, which works on the IHME cluster, is included in
+An example container for this purpose, which works on the IHME cluster, is included in
 this repository.
-To use this, run
+To use this example, run

 ```console
 $ singularity build --fakeroot spark_slurm_container/spark.sif spark_slurm_container/Singularity